mchmarny/artomator/EVENTS.md

 }
 ```

-Then you can use the Container Analysis REST API to get the details for that vulnerability (i.e. occurrence):
+Once you have the id of the occurrence, you can use the Container Analysis REST API to get the details:

 ```shell
 curl -Ss -H "Content-Type: application/json; charset=utf-8" \